Skip to content

 Leo capturing a highlight on a MacBook

 Capture signals, hunches, and lessons with a single keystroke.
-Build a personal library of notes and sources you can draw on with perfect recall — whenever your business needs it.
+Build a personal library of notes and sources you can draw on with perfect recall — so you're ready for whatever comes your way while building your business.

 Download for Mac